 Filled with gorgeous archival footage, excerpts from Poole's lushly photographed films, and entertaining and illuminating interviews with Poole's contemporaries and colleagues, I Always Said Yes is a story of artistic integrity and disappointment, self-destruction, love, sex, fortitude, and musical comedy.

 We are currently playing film festivals around the world.

-But we still need your financial help to handle licensing and insurance issues required for commercial distribution on VOD and DVD/Blu Ray.
+But we still need your financial help to handle licensing and other costs required for commercial distribution on VOD and DVD/Blu Ray.

 Watch for our Grand Finale IndieGoGo Fundraiser coming soon.

 Wakefield Poole's Bible, Bijou, Boys in the Sand, Moving!, and One, Two, Three are available on DVD, newly restored from the original elements and packed with special features.
 Order here and more of the proceeds go directly to Wakefield Poole.